 What is WSL?

-WSL (Windows Subsystem for Linux) is a Windows operating system feature that allows a user—usually a developer—to run Linux systems on Windows.
+WSL (Windows Subsystem for Linux) is a Windows operating system feature that allows a user to run Linux, and Linux software, on Windows.
+It's run in a secure virtual environment that provides a level of security between your PC, and what's running inside.

 Why Do I Need WSL Enabled For Container Workloads?